Hierarchy, rights and authorization

 Hierarchies help make information easier to find and understand.
 For example, most websites use breadcrumbs to show you where you are.
 Your computer probably has a bunch of drives and deeply nested folders that contain files.
 We generally use these hierarchical elements to keep data organized, and to keep a tighter grip on rights management.
 For example, sharing a specific folder with a team, but a different folder could be private.

-Although you are free to use Atomic Data with your own custom authorization system, we have a standardized model that is currently being used by some of the tools that we've built.
+Although you are free to use Atomic Data with your own custom authorization system, we have a standardized model that is currently being used by Atomic-Server.

 Design goals